CUBIIT/Ads-Manager/README.md

 # Introduction
 AdManager is an Admob and Facebook and custom ads mediation library.
 AdManager supports Interstitial ad, native ad, Banner ad, icon ad, and exit dialog ad.AdManager support custom ad using firebase remote config.
 AdManager is a fast, smooth, reliable, and easy-to-use ads mediation library.
+# Version 1.6
+  Now in version 1.6 support to monitor user events on ad's load, success,error and clicked by using Firebase Events.
+  Some other changes:
+  * Remove release key values from remote config.
+  * Remove test parameter on initliazing method.
+  * Now app library remove test ids in release mode.
+  * fix some UI/UX issue and code bugs.
 # What's new in version 1.5.2
    * All the Ad ids get from remote config.
 You don't need to pass any Ad ids in methods.
    * Update admob app id in manifest(Beta version, Don't forget to add metadata in manifest of admob app id)